Supreme Court reform in the United States: 1937 Judicial Procedures Reform Bill

-In 1937, President Franklin Roosevelt was struck time and again by Supreme Court rulings unfavorable to his expansionary New Deal legislation aimed at alleviating the strains of the Great Depression.
-On May 27, 1935, a day known as Black Monday, the FDR administration received three separate rulings against their New Deal legislation.
-His solution to this problem was introducing a bill to expand the size of the Supreme Court, appointing his own justices and reducing the individual influence of the others.
-The reform is often known as FDR's court-packing plan.
+In 1937, President Franklin D. Roosevelt was struck time and again by Supreme Court rulings unfavorable to his expansionary New Deal legislation aimed at alleviating the strains of the Great Depression.
+On May 27, 1935, a day known as Black Monday, the Roosevelt administration received three separate rulings against their New Deal legislation.
+His solution to this problem was a bill to expand the size of the Supreme Court, appointing his own justices and reducing the individual influence of the others.
+The reform is often known as Roosevelt's court-packing plan.

 Roosevelt introduced the legislation in a Fireside Chat address to the nation, laying into the Court’s current procedures.
-Within weeks of the introduction, Supreme Court decisions started to swing the president’s way, notably in West Coast Hotel v.
-Parrish, a case that expanded the Court’s reading of the commerce clause in favor of labor regulations in line with the president’s priorities.
-This ruling is often taken in the context of Roosevelt’s political pressure campaign against the Court and is a good example of the power presidents can have in influencing the Court without direct intervention.
+Within weeks of the introduction, Supreme Court decisions regarding the power of Congress to regulate economic activity began favoring the president's agenda (notably in West Coast Hotel v.
+Parrish, a case that expanded the Court's reading of the commerce clause in favor of labor protections aligned with the President's priorities).
+This ruling is often taken in the context of Roosevelt's political pressure campaign against the Court and is a good example of the power presidents can have in influencing the Court without direct intervention.
 The Roosevelt legislation failed in Congress and often faced political ire from the president’s own party.